desk-framework/desk/docs/content/en/docs/topics/app-architecture/data-structures.md

 Desk offers a set of data structures that can be used to model data hierarchically, building on the features of {@link objects managed objects}, attachment, bindings, and events — allowing data to be reflected seamlessly in the UI.

-> **Note:** The data structures provided by Desk are not meant to replace existing solutions completely, and using them is _not mandatory_.
-You can continue to use your own data model or use a third-party library, however you may need to trigger UI updates using a view model or by manually re-assigning activity properties.
+> **Note:** The data structures provided by Desk are not meant to replace regular JavaScript patterns completely, and using them is _not mandatory_.
+You can continue to use your own data model or use a third-party library, however in this case you may need to trigger UI updates using a separate view model or by manually re-assigning activity properties.

 ## Using managed records {#records}